loginid1/asliri-php-lumen-integration/README.md

 - `SQLite`
 - `Git`

+To learn more about how to download, install and configure these requirements, please refer to our [windows](.docs/WindowsSetup.md) environment setup guide.

 ## Local setup

-To run this project locally in your development environment, you will have to use the `localhost` or `127.0.0.1`.
-If you are running multiple projects, consider accessing the `hosts` file to add a new line with your project URI.
-For this example, we are using the `php.integration.localhost` URI.
+To run this project locally in your development environment, you will have to use `localhost` or `127.0.0.1`.
+For this project, we are using `localhost` URI.

-**Note:** When using a custom URIs for your local projects, you will have to use the `.localhost` suffix.
+**Optional configuration:**

+If you are running multiple projects, consider accessing the `hosts` file to add a custom URI setting for your project.

+**Linux and macOS:** `/etc/hosts`

+**Windows:** `C:\windows\system32\drivers\etc\hosts`

-Our `hosts` file will look like the following:
+The `hosts` file will look like the following:
 ```
 # Default Settings
 127.0.0.1       localhost